Tokyo Disneyland castle illuminated at night with visitors walking along Main Street

 9. FAQ

 Before we get into the details, a disclaimer: Tokyo Disney Resort changes its pass systems regularly.
-We've verified everything below against April 2026 park policies, but always check the official Tokyo Disney Resort app on the day of your visit.
-With that said — here's the field-tested playbook.
+Everything below reflects April 2026 park policies, but always check the official Tokyo Disney Resort app on the day of your visit.
+With that said — here's the playbook.

 What is Disney Premier Access?
 A quick explainer for international visitors